martenzander/postcss-mesh/README.md

 ## Properties

 **Mesh** is based on a bunch of properties you can adjust to your needs.
-Some of them are overwriteable in each defined viewport.
+Some of them are overwriteable in each defined breakpoint.

 <table>
   <thead>